 One of the largest changes with the passing of the Tax Cuts and Jobs Act, was the repeal of personal exemptions ($4,050 for yourself, your spouse and each of your dependents) and the significant increase in the standard deduction.
 Changes to deductions, including the $10,000 cap on state, local and property tax deductions may make taking the standard deduction more attractive to tax filers than itemizing their deductions.

-In 2018 the standard deduction nearly doubles, with an increase of $5,650 for single tax filers and those married filing separately, and an increase of $11,300 for those married filing jointly.
-The new standard deduction for head of household also nearly doubles increasing $8,650 from last year.
+The standard deduction nearly doubled, with an increase of $5,650 for single tax filers and those married filing separately, and an increase of $11,300 for those married filing jointly.
+Standard deduction for head of household also doubled, increasing $8,650 from 2017.

 With the new tax code personal exemptions are eliminated, but the child tax credit has increased to $2,000 per child under 17 years old and a $500 credit for non-child dependents.
 The child tax credit is potentially refundable, with tax filers benefiting from the credit even if they do not have any tax liability (up to $1,400 per child).